 The domestic concept describes the productive activity carried out on Swiss economic territory, regardless of whether it is performed by residents or non-residents.
 This concept can be used to demarcate the population in employment, jobs or even working hours.
-In practical terms, productive activity under domestic concept covers activity carried out in Switzerland by the following groups: Swiss citizens residing in Switzer-land, holders of a permanent residence permit, holders of a residence permit (including recognised refugees), crossborder commuters working in Switzerland, holders of a seasonal work permit (this permit was discontinued on 1 June 2002), holders of a short-term residence permit, EU/EFTA citizens who are engaged in paid employment (not self-employed) for a Swiss employer for a maximum of 90 days per civil year, persons in the asylum process, the staff of Swiss embassies and consulates and members of the Swiss naval fleet.
+In practical terms, productive activity under domestic concept covers activity carried out in Switzerland by the following groups: Swiss nationals residing in Switzerland, holders of a permanent residence permit, holders of a residence permit (including recognised refugees), cross-border commuters working in Switzerland, holders of a seasonal work permit (this permit was discontinued on 1 June 2002), holders of a short-term residence permit, EU/EFTA nationals engaged in paid employment (not self-employed) for a Swiss employer for a maximum of 90 days per civil year, persons in the asylum process, the staff of Swiss embassies and consulates and members of the Swiss naval fleet.
 In contrast, the activities of foreign embassies and consulates in Switzerland, the work of international civil servants in Switzerland and the activities of persons residing in Switzerland but working abroad are not included in the domestic concept.

-The domestic concept is mainly used in Employment Statistics (ES), Work Volume Statistics (WV), the Business and Enterprise Register (BER), the Structural and Demographic Business Statistics, the Job Statistics and the Swiss Wage Structure Survey.
+The domestic concept is mainly used in Employment Statistics, Work Volume Statistics, the Business and Enterprise Register, the Structural and Demographic Business Statistics, the Job Statistics and the Swiss Wage Structure Survey.
 It is also used in the National Accounts.